-Ongoing relationships are based on the predictable behavior of the partners.
-Partners can sustain a higher degree of cooperation when members of the relationship expect to receive higher rents on an ongoing basis.
-Members who are pushed to the margin are not reliable partners.
-If one member receives total benefit equal to the total costs of membership, then rents are zero and that member is indifferent to cooperating.
-The behavior of an indifferent partner is unpredictable.
-Any small change in circumstances may lead them to defect.
-Organizations want to ensure as much as possible that all members earn some positive rents so that their behavior is predictable.
+J.J.
+Wallis / Journal of Economic Behavior & Organization xxx (2011) xxx-xxx small change in circumstances may lead him to defect.
+Organizations want to ensure that all members earn some positive rents so that their behavior is predictable. $^{15}$

 Relationships govern the actions of the organization and its members, not rules.
 The rules serve as a way to structure credible relationships at lower cost, if a credible third-party is available.
 Relationships operate in the shadow of the rules, and it is only when relationships erode or break down that the rules come into play.
-The behavior of an organization is not described by its rules.15
+The behavior of an organization is not described by its rules.

 Third-parties are one way to reduce the costs of enforcing rules when it is necessary to do so.
 Rather than tying up valuable resources in the form of hostages or other insurance arrangements within the organization, rules and contracts enforced by third-parties offer a more efficient possible way of ensuring that rents stay positive.
 An organization's members accept terms and penalties for defections that the third-party enforces.
-The resources of the third-party need only be engaged when necessary, offering gains from resource use and specialization and
+The resources of the third-party need only be engaged when necessary, offering gains from resource use and specialization and division of labor.
+The incentives facing third-parties are an endogenous part of this relationship.
+Which brings us to the difficult problem: where do third-parties come from and how can people believe that third-parties be credible?
+This is an essential question in the existence of impersonal relationships and impersonal exchange.